-The registrar ranks continuing students twice a year after both the fall and spring semesters based on their cumulative GPA.
-The purpose of ranking first and second year students is to approximate students' final graduation class rank.
-All matriculated JD students with active degree programs at the time of the ranking are ranked.
-Students who were not enrolled in courses in the most recent semester, but are otherwise active in their programs, such as HLP students who are engaged in their apprenticeships and those on approved leaves, are ranked.
+The registrar ranks continuing students based on their cumulative GPAs twice a year following the fall and spring semesters.
+The purpose of ranking first and second year students is to approximate their final graduation class rank.
+All matriculated JD students with active degree programs at the time of the ranking are ranked, except as described below.
+Students who were not enrolled in courses in the semester for which rankings are being calculated are ranked, provided the reason for their non-enrollment is known to the registrar, such as HLP students who were engaged in their apprenticeships or students who were on approved leaves of absence.
+Students who were not enrolled in courses and whose reason for non-enrollment is not known are not ranked.